rock-n-code/Marvelous/README.md

 **Marvelous** was crafted with Objective-C, some Software engineering and lots of geekness, fandom and love.
 And you're all welcome to contribute to it in any way possible: from reporting issues or fixing bugs  to share its existence on Twitter/Facebook/etc.. or just use it on your apps.
 Just don't forget to mention it and spread the love around, will ya?

-If any of you guys who are working on *Marvel* read these parragraph, I've just want you to use this library on your apps!
-That would be like a dream come true and some part of me will be tremendously happy for giving you guys something back for sticking up with me since I remember.
+If any of you guys who are working on *Marvel* read these parragraphs, I've just want you to use this library on your apps!
+That would be like a dream come true and I'll be tremendously happy for giving you guys something back for sticking up with me since I remember.
 In a way, this is my little *thank you* to you, **Marvel**. ;)

 ## License